-With lockdown looming over us for the next month, we’re all daydreaming about when we can get back out there again and travel to our favourite holiday destinations.
+With lockdown looming over us for at least another month, we’re all daydreaming about when we can get back out there again and travel to our favourite holiday destinations.
 With more free time on our hands, there’s no excuse to learn the language you’ve always dreamt about learning and truly immerse yourself in the culture.

 Imagine the scenario, you walk off the plane, finally able to soak up the sun but this time there’s a difference: you can confidently speak the language and experience the country in a whole new way.